 Do you melt when you see your partner interact with baby?
 I know I do.
 One of the most rejuvenating and touching things is to watch my husband spend time with our son.
-My husband is patient, playful, and attentive (maybe I am biased but I think he is pretty great).
+My husband is patient, playful and attentive (maybe I'm biased but I think he's pretty great).
 Sometimes I even sneak outside the doorway just to listen to them make noises at each other.
-It is precious!
+It's precious!

-As the mom in the picture, I feel a bit of a responsibility to help my husband bond well with our son since he spends most of his time with me.
-Knowing that, I know their time together is precious and important for establishing a relationship.
+As the mom in the picture, I feel a bit of a responsibility to help my husband bond well with our son, since he spends most of his time with me.
+Given this, I know their time together is precious and important for establishing a relationship.

-Since I am breastfeeding our son, it is not often that my husband gets to do the actual feedings.
-Especially since I use breastfeeding as one of my bonding times with our son after work (he drinks pumped milk at daycare).
+Since I'm breastfeeding our son, it's not often that my husband gets to do the actual feeding, especially since I use breastfeeding as one of my bonding times with our son after work (he drinks pumped milk at daycare).
 Does that mean dad can't be a part of feedings?
 Absolutely not!
 My husband does most of the burping and we usually end up in hysterics as spit up flies all over.
-Not only does our son get to be close to dad, but it is now a little family ritual that we all do together.
+Not only does our son get to be close to his dad, but it's now a little family ritual that we all do together.

-Evening times with a newborn can be a bit chaotic while trying to juggle feedings, diaper changes, laundry, dinner, and even just saying hi to your significant other.
-One thing that I have found helpful is to let dad and baby have their cuddle time.
-Sometimes I will just look and my husband and say, 'why don't you go lay on the couch with Asa.'
+Evening times with a newborn can be a bit chaotic while trying to juggle feedings, diaper changes, laundry, dinner and even just saying hi to your significant other.
+One thing I've found helpful is to let my husband and baby have their cuddle time.
+Sometimes I'll just look at my husband and say, 'why don't you go lay on the couch with Asa?'
 This frees up my hands to get some much-needed housework done quickly and encourages them to have some quality bonding time together.
 Everyone wins!

-Have you come to love bath time with your baby?
-Our son loves being in the warm water and getting a baby massage.
-We have found that we have more fun (and it is easier) making bath time happen as a family.
-My husband is in charge of the body washing, and I wash his hair.
-Some of our best memories so far have involved bath time, and it has been great watching dad develop his confidence while holding our slippery, squirmy son.
+Have you come to love bath time with baby?
+Our son adores being in the warm water and getting a baby massage.
+We've found that we have more fun making bath time happen as a family (plus, it's easier).
+My husband is in charge of the body washing, and I wash my son's hair.
+Some of our best memories so far have involved bath time, and it's been great watching my husband develop his confidence while holding our slippery, squirmy son.

-Morning routines look different in every household (read more about our's here!).
-Dad's job is to get baby ready for the day by changing his diaper and getting him dressed.
+Morning routines look different in every household (read more about our's here).
+My husband's job is to get our baby ready for the day by changing his diaper and getting him dressed.
 Then, they hang out for a few minutes while I finish throwing myself together.
 Those early morning moments really mean a lot to my husband and are a great boost of baby time before heading to work.
 This might not work exactly the same way for your schedule, but be creative!
-I bet there are ways that you can combine a needed routine with quality bonding!
+I bet there are ways you can combine a needed routine with quality bonding.

 As a mom (or woman?), I sometimes desire to have control over everything.
 Can you relate at all?
-However, one of the best things for my husband and I is when I just let him do his own thing with baby.
-Whether that means some quality tummy time, reading a book, or looking at the Christmas tree, I am learning that they find great things to do together and enjoy it much more when I am hands off.
+But one of the best things for my husband and me is when I just let him do his own thing with baby.
+Whether that means some quality tummy time or reading a book, I'm learning that they find great things to do together and enjoy it much more when I'm hands-off.